purple-technology/react-camera-pro/README.md

 Universal Camera component for React.

 Designed with focus on Android and iOS cameras.
-Works with standards webcams as well.
+Works with standard webcams as well.

 See [this](http://caniuse.com/#feat=stream) for browser compatibility.